 25 Tips on Managing Remote Teams: Best Practices 2020

 Companies across the world are willing to hire remote development team either to operate exclusively with virtual teams or expanding the collocated staff.
 It is a shift that many companies adapted to gain diversity and global recognition.
 The tendency among young people around the world to work remotely continues growing: 42% of the respondents within the research, claimed that they spend approximately 60% of their time working on a remote basis.
-Seeing this tendency, many companies in the Information and Communication Technology sector have made a remote model as a part of their business strategy.
+Seeing this tendency, many companies in the Information and Communication Technology sector have made a remote model a part of their business strategy.
 On a global scale, around 16% of companies have entirely virtual teams and admit that 24% of their employees with flexible hours feel more productive and happy.
 Quite often, entrepreneurs understand the importance and benefits of hiring remote teams, but remain hesitant to go for such a model since managing them might be difficult.
 Poor management, inability to find proper solutions and other aspects may lead to your on-site project failure.
 But what if it’s actually easier to maintain smooth working flow with remote development teams?
-We have collected a good number of 25 tips on how to manage remote developers on your team and demonstrated examples of successful cases from companies having distributed teams around the world.
+We have collected a good number of tips on how to manage remote developers on your team and demonstrated examples of successful cases from companies having distributed teams around the world.

 Distributed Teams Set-Up

 When you finally decide to go for hiring a remote team, you need to define who you need, the number of developers, their personal characteristics, tech skills, language proficiency, and other issues that may influence your project.
 Your team is the driving force of your success, so make sure you plan accurately to build a strong professional team.
-Usually, the process of hiring a remote engineer is done through a vendor, who has a team of available remote outsource developers (outsourcing model, meaning you can’t choose particular team members) or builds the team from scratch according to your customized needs (nearshoring model, allowing you pick every team member and have direct control of them).
+Usually, the process of hiring a remote engineer is done through a vendor, who has a team of available remote outsource developers (outsourcing model, meaning you can’t choose particular team members) or builds the team from scratch according to your customized needs (outstaffing model, allowing you to pick every team member and have direct control of them).
 In both cases, your contribution to the process of setting up the team is crucial.

 Tip 1: Compose a Detailed Profile Description